Reviews You Can Rely On

 Performance Comparison

 The Black+Decker had an above-average showing in our portability tests.
 We based this score on how easy it is to carry the AC, roll it around, and set up the exhaust ducting.
 Combined, this trio of tests accounts for 20% of the final score.
-This unit isn't too difficult to carry, with handles that are decently comfortable to grab.
+This unit is relatively easy to carry, with handles that are decently comfortable to grab.

 There is enough contouring to make them relatively ergonomic, though we wish they were a bit bigger.
 The Black+Decker is one of the lighter-weight AC units we tested, weighing in at 51.3 pounds.
-This also makes it very easy to roll around, offering only the slightest amount of resistance to rolling.
-It also maneuvers very easily, tracking straight while pushing, without any pull to one side or the other.
+This also makes it very easy to roll around, offering only the slightest rolling resistance.
+It also maneuvers very easily, tracking straight while pushing without any pull to one side or the other.

 The exhaust duct installation requires a screwdriver to complete, but it isn't overly difficult.
 You use pre-drilled holes to screw the pieces together, so you don't have total adjustability in its 20.5" to 59" range, but you can always drill your own if you need to make it fit better in your window.